top of page

 RAISING THE (HIGH TUNNEL) ROOF

-Most people build high tunnels for winter warmth.
-We’re building ours for summer survival.
-East Texas sun is no joke, and the flowers I’m growing need protection from the kind of heat that can scorch a petal before lunchtime.
-So this tunnel isn’t about keeping cold out—it’s about keeping the sun at bay.
-The 70% aluminum shade cloth we chose will cast a soft, protective glow over the rows, giving the blooms a fighting chance when July rolls in with its usual attitude.
+Most people build high tunnels for warmth in winter.
+We’re building ours for survival in summer.
+The East Texas sun doesn’t just shine — it struts — and the flowers I’m growing need protection from the kind of heat that can scorch a petal before you’ve finished your morning coffee.
+So this tunnel isn’t about trapping heat… it’s about offering shade.
+Safety.
+Mercy.

 Clearing the Ground

-By the time we finished, we could finally see the shape of the space where the tunnel would go.
-It felt like uncovering a room in a house we didn’t know we had.
+By the time we finished, we could finally see the outline of a space that could hold a tunnel.
+It felt like discovering a room in a house we didn’t know we had.

 The Tunnel Arrives (and So Does the Chaos)